DominikBucher12/XTouchBar/README.md

 - No tests.
 This is very sad, but eventually I will get into that when this is fully working.
 (And I see you like it :) )

 ## Special thanks to
-There goes my special thanks to [JK_Kross](https://twitter.com/JK_Kross) who at that time wasn't employed as iOS Dev but music teacher and did a great job by acompanying me in this project :)
+There goes my special thanks to [JK_Kross](https://twitter.com/JK_Kross) who at that time wasn't employed as iOS Dev but music teacher and did a great job by helping me with this project :)

 Guys at [MTMR](https://github.com/Toxblh/MTMR) from which I took inspiration, but not the code :)